-There have also been ongoing conservation efforts along the foreshore to reduce weeds, re-establish local coastal vegetation, manage coastal access and to educate/inform users of the natural values.
+There have also been ongoing conservation efforts along the foreshore over the last 20 years to reduce weeds, re-establish local coastal vegetation, manage coastal access and to educate/inform users of the natural values.
+The revegetation and weed removal work has been achieved with collaboration efforts of the Orford Community Group, Orford Primary School, PWS, Council, local shack owners, NRM and other volunteer organisations.